Wednesday, July 29, 2009

 Every year I make a snowman.
 Last year I made two.
 One in December, another in January.
 The snowy fisherman in December was planned.
 I found one of those horrid talking fish at a yard sale for a dollar.
 It was a real pain to get the fish off the plaque (took pliers and strength) and of course, he has a hole in his side where he was attached.
 But I figured he was healthy enough for my fisherman snowman.
 He was well worth what I paid for him.

 In January we had a perfect day for snowmen.
 The temp had been just above freezing long enough to make the snow wet and sticky.
 (Powdery snow just won't work.)
 The day was nearly over and I rushed outdoors before the snow had a chance to re-freeze.
 But this time I was unprepared.
-I fi blonde snowman snowladynally found some black stones in the landscaping to use for eyes.
+I finally found some black stones in the landscaping to use for eyes.
 Then I grabbed some dried asparagus ferns, mums, and blazing stars.
 The red asparagus berries made a perfect necklace.
 I like my fluffy blonde snowlady.
 She looks pretty sharp for a spur of the moment project.

 My challenge for you.
 Begin thinking NOW for your snowman this winter.
 Find some yard sale sunglasses, a cap, a scarf, gloves and stash them away for winter use.
 You'll teach the neighbor kids a thing or two.
 Most of them don't even know how to make a snow angel anymore.
 What's the world coming to!